The Definitive Guide to Hydroquinone

 Th way you use Hydroquinone will depend on the directions given to you by your doctor.
 These will be tailored to your skin concerns and goals.
 Your doctor will also adapt your protocol as time goes by according to how your skin responds to and tolerates the treatment.
 This will include how much product to use, frequency and where in your skincare routine it should go.
-The latter depends on what other active ingredients you are using in your skincare routine.
+The latter depends on what other active products you are using in your skincare routine.

 Side Effects & Risks of Hydroquinone

 Although Hydroquinone is generally safe for most people when used correctly, it does come with some potential side effects.
 These include skin irritation, redness and dryness.
-These are usually mild and subside as your skin acclimates to the product.
+These are usually mild and subside as your skin adjusts to the product.

 Who Should Not Use Hydroquinone

-In terms of drug interactions, Hydroquinone can react adversely with certain products including peroxides (found in hair products and some acne treatments), resorcinol, phenol, and salicylic acid.
+In terms of drug interactions, Hydroquinone can react badly with certain products including peroxides (found in hair products and some acne treatments), resorcinol, phenol, and salicylic acid.
 Using Hydroquinone with these products may cause temporary staining of the skin.